BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 - "Password" field.
 - "Create Account" button: Submits the form and redirects the user to the "Projects" page.

+When attempting to Sign Up with credentials of already existing user a toast notification "Credentials are invalid" is shown in the lower right corner.

 #### 2.3.2 Sign In

 **Element:** Separate page.